 Depression is the leading cause of disease‐related disability among women.
 Depression is much more common in women than men, with female/male risk ratios roughly 2:1.
 Women of childbearing age are at high risk for major depression, as pregnancy and new motherhood increase the risk of depressive episodes which is believed to be attributed in part to the significant hormonal changes.

 A recent research study in the journal Phytomedicine indicates post-partum mothers suffering from mild to moderate depression show significant improvements with a daily saffron supplement versus placebo.
 Saffron was the only supplement received by the new mothers over a period of 8 weeks.
 Their responses were assessed via the Beck Depression Inventory (BPI) questionnaire; the most widely used psychometric test measuring the severity of depression.
 The authors further noted the “Numerous adverse effects of antidepressants as well as the attitudes of breastfeeding mothers, who prefer to consume herbal medicine rather than chemical drugs, encouraged us to assess the effects of saffron (Crocus sativus L.) on mothers suffering from the mild-to-moderate postpartum depressive disorder.”((Jamshid Tabeshpour, Farzaneh Sobhani, Seyed Alireza Sadjadi, Hossein Hosseinzadeh, Seyed Ahmad Mohajeri, Omid Rajabi, Zhila Taherzadeh, Saeid Eslami.
-A double-blind, randomized, placebo-controlled … Continue reading (Read more about Saffron and Depression)
+A double-blind, randomized, placebo-controlled trial of saffron stigma (Crocus sativus L.) in mothers suffering from mild-to-moderate postpartum depression, Phytomedicine, Volume 36, 2017, Pages 145-152, ISSN 0944-7113,)) (Read more about Saffron and Depression)

 Information and statements provided on this site are for informational purposes only and have not been evaluated or approved by the FDA.
 They are not intended as a substitute for advice from your physician or other health care professional.
 Products are intended to support general well-being and a healthy lifestyle, not intended to treat, diagnose, mitigate, prevent, or cure any condition or disease.
 Products should be used as directed and not during pregnancy or nursing.